Code-Institute-Submissions/shane-os-umbrella-or-sunglasses_AprResub/README.md

 ![Am I Responsive Image](https://github.com/shane-os/umbrella-or-sunglasses/blob/master/assets/images/umbrella-or-sunglasses-amiresponsive.PNG)
 ## Site Layout and Design

-Taking into account the expected user requirements for this website, I decided at the beginning that a single page scrollable website would be more appropriate than a multi-page concept.
-This is to keep the website easier to navigate and more focused on its purpose: To provide users with accurate information on weather conditions in their chosen area in an efficient and appealling medium.
+Taking into account the expected user requirements for this website, I decided at the beginning that a single-page scrollable website would be more appropriate than a multi-page concept.
+This is to keep the website easier to navigate and more focused on its purpose: To provide users with accurate information on weather conditions in their chosen city in an efficient and appealling medium.

 #### Wireframes: